Except for the college student aid commission and the public broadcasting board and division, the director shall:

 e.
 Assist prekindergarten instructors in the development of appropriate curricula and teaching practices.

 Standards and materials developed shall include materials which employ developmentally appropriate practices and incorporate substantial parental involvement.
 The materials and standards shall include alternative teaching approaches including collaborative teaching and alternative dispute resolution training.
-The department shall consult with the child development coordinating council, the state day care advisory committee, the department of human services, the state board of regents center for early developmental education, the area education agencies, the department of child development in the college of family and consumer sciences at Iowa state university of science and technology, the early childhood elementary division of the college of education at the university of Iowa, and the college of education at the university of northern Iowa, in developing these standards and materials.
+The department shall consult with the child development coordinating council, the state child care advisory council, the department of human services, the state board of regents center for early developmental education, the area education agencies, the department of child development in the college of family and consumer sciences at Iowa state university of science and technology, the early childhood elementary division of the college of education at the university of Iowa, and the college of education at the university of northern Iowa, in developing these standards and materials.

 For purposes of this section "substantial parental involvement" means the physical presence of parents in the classroom, learning experiences designed to enhance the skills of parents in parenting and in providing for their children's learning and development, or educational materials which may be borrowed for home use.